vancura/blit-tech-demos/README.md

 # Blit-Tech Demos

-Interactive demos for the [blit-tech](../blit-tech/) WebGPU retro game engine.
+Interactive demos for the [Blit-Tech](../blit-tech/) WebGPU retro game engine.

-This repository showcases the capabilities of blit-tech through 8 interactive demos, demonstrating everything from basic rendering to advanced sprite effects.
+This repository showcases the capabilities of Blit-Tech through 8 interactive demos, demonstrating everything from basic rendering to advanced sprite effects.

 ## Prerequisites